Leaf-Agriculture/docs/docs/operations_endpoints.md

 JohnDeere
 Trimble
 ```
-If provider is set to "Other", Leaf will detect which files are present in the .zip file and process them accordingly.
+If provider is not set or set to "Other", Leaf will detect which files are present in the .zip file and process them accordingly.

-Leaf will detect files present and
+Leaf will detect files present in the uploaded .zip and
 create/return one file id for each file that is detected.
-These individual files can then be accessed individually by their ID or via their associated field boundary.
+These individual files can then be accessed individually by their ID, or via their associated field boundary.

 <Tabs
   defaultValue="sh"